majorcoder1275/hello-world/README.md

 # hello-world
 Just another repository
 Just another coder learning to use github!
-But I have forked it
+But I have branched it